 Fr.
 Brendan O’Rourke C.Ss.R.
 Superior of the Community

 Brendan is from Wexford town and fell in love with the sea and beautiful Wexford beaches in his boyhood years.
 Joined the Redemptorists in 1967, and completed his philosophy studies in Galway, his theology in Dublin.
 He spent 6 years in the Philippine Islands in the early days of his ministry.
 Worked and studied in New York for ten years where he qualified as a Psychotherapist.
 Brendan returned to Ireland in 1992 and has been involved in retreats to priests and religious, counselling, spiritual direction, teaching and parish missions and novenas.
 He spent three years as Rector of Clonard Monastery in Belfast and then 5 years as Director of the Marianella Pastoral Centre in Dublin.
 After that he moved to the Redemptorists in Cork City in 2008 where the community focus was primarily youth ministry.
 In January 2011 Brendan was elected as Vicar to the Irish Provincial of the Redemptorists, and in the following April he was appointed as Rector of the Redemptorist Community, Esker.
+In January 2015 Brendan was re-appointed as Rector of Esker for a further four years.

 Fr.
 Patrick O’Keeffe C.Ss.R.
 Assistant Superior.